-Centre for International Experience 33 St. George Street 416-978-2564 cie.reception@utoronto.ca www.cie.utoronto.ca
+Centre for International Experience (CIE) 33 St. George Street 416-978-2564 cie.reception@utoronto.ca www.studentlife.utoronto.ca/cie

 Multi-Faith Centre

 The Multi-Faith Centre exists to support the spiritual well-being of students, staff and faculty and to increase their understanding and respect of religious beliefs and practices.
 It does so by providing opportunities for members of the community to reflect, worship, contemplate, teach and learn, read and study, celebrate, mourn, engage in dialogue and interact on a daily basis.